Nursing Home Abuse

 The legal team at Garmer & Prather is committed to serving clients who have suffered nursing home neglect and abuse.
-By dedicating our practice to the specific needs of a select group of clients, we are able to provide comprehensive legal strategies aimed to achieve precise objectives.
+By dedicating our practice to the specific needs of a select group of clients, we are able to provide comprehensive legal strategies that aim to achieve precise objectives.

-The lawyers of Garmer & Prather provide dedicated and skillful representation to people in Lexington and throughout Kentucky.
-We have extensive knowledge of the statutes that apply in cases involving abuse and neglect in nursing homes and other long-term-care facilities.
-In particular, we have pursued cases dealing with violations of the Kentucky Residents’ Rights Act, which includes the Nursing Home Residents' Bill of Rights.
+The lawyers of Garmer & Prather provide skillful representation to clients throughout Kentucky.
+We have extensive knowledge of the statutes that apply in cases involving abuse and neglect in nursing homes and other long-term care facilities.
+In particular, we have pursued cases dealing with violations of the Kentucky Residents' Rights Act, which includes the Nursing Home Residents' Bill of Rights.

 We handle all types of nursing home abuse and neglect claims, including those arising from:

 - Intentional abuse